Search

 Obtain biogas

 For a 100 percent renewable energy supply, we also need biogas.
-The standards of the Grünes Gas-Label ensure that biogas production is ecological, sustainable, and beneficial to the energy transition.
-The label is only awarded to gas products that contain at least ten percent biogas.
+The seal of approval is only awarded to gas products that contain at least ten percent biogas.

 Information material